Cervator/KubicValheim/README.md

 ## Connecting to your server

+The new way of connecting relies on a load balancer spun up by the separate KubicGameHosting repo, and for you to have updated your DNS to point a domain at the LB IP.
+See the other project for setup details.
+Simply connect to the domain at the right port, such as `31486`

+OLD WAY: Expose the stateful set with a NodePort service (can look in Git history for the old example).
 Find an IP to one of your cluster nodes (the longer lived the better) by using `kubectl get nodes -o wide`, then add the right port from your server set, for instance `31457` (the "+1" port) for valheim1 `[IP]:[port]` then add that to the Steam server browser.
 The server generally comes online pretty fast but crashes easily, you can watch it with `kubectl logs <server-name>-<gibberish>` (adjust accordingly to your pod name, seen with `kubectl get pods`)

 ## Taking backups

 You can take backups by either snapshotting the disk that's backing the Valheim persistent volume, copying the game files, or both.
 For instance in a terminal with `kubectl` configured, with the name of the Valheim pod handy, and in a directory you want to download the files to:

-* `kubectl cp valheim1-64b954b5b-jmtmc:/home/steam/.config/unity3d/IronGate/Valheim/worlds/Dedicated.db Dedicated.db`
+* `kubectl cp valheim-server-4-0:/home/steam/.config/unity3d/IronGate/Valheim/worlds_local/Dedicated.db Dedicated.db -n kgh`
-* `kubectl cp valheim1-64b954b5b-jmtmc:/home/steam/.config/unity3d/IronGate/Valheim/worlds/Dedicated.fwl Dedicated.fwl`
+* `kubectl cp valheim-server-4-0:/home/steam/.config/unity3d/IronGate/Valheim/worlds_local/Dedicated.fwl Dedicated.fwl -n kgh`

 Another approach that's particularly helpful if you are juggling multiple servers and leave some offline and don't want to bring a game world live just to be able to get to the files normally is instead just using a utility pod mapped to just the persistent volume.
 Example: